 – Apicius, De re coquinaria, I

 In those days, it was commonly drunk beer, which was present from Egypt to the land of barbarians.
 Sami Romans rather despised this drink, as a barbaric invention and de facto spoiling of good grain for stupid purposes (they had wine after all).
 But both Tacitus and Pliny the Elder mention the common custom of Gauls and Germans to enjoy “intoxication […] with soaked grains”3.
 The Romans did not like this drink because (in those days) it was tart (sometimes honey, dates, herbs were added for taste) in taste.
 In addition, it was produced on-site for consumption immediately and was not suitable for storage.
 Interestingly, however, in the first century BCE, Julius Caesar wrote about Gallic beer in his work “Gallic Wars”.
 Because Caesar did not like Roman wine, he and his soldiers drank that beer, which they really liked.
 Caesar even attributed the Gaul’s extraordinary bravery and courage to the properties of beer.
 Thanks to him, beer gained many followers in Rome, although it never took the same position as wine.

 Defrutum and lead problems

 Defrutum (or carenum or sapa) is a grape juice (so-called must), which is boiled with spices until it thickens and acquires a sweet taste.
 The substance prepared in this way served in ancient Rome as a sweetener.
-Normal wine for the Romans was too bitter and tart, so they decided to sweeten it defrutum.
-The must was boiled until the dish reduced its volume to 2/3 of its capacity (carenum), to half (defrutum), or to 1/3 (sapa).
-This sweetener was also added to fruits and meat, thereby preserving them in the event of a long journey.
-In this way, quinces, melons or honey were stored for the winter.
-Defrutum was also mixed with garum and the extremely popular spice oenogarum was obtained in this way.
+Normal wine for the Romans was too bitter and tart, so they decided to sweeten it with defrutum.
+The must was boiled until the liquid in the vessel had reduced its volume to 2/3 of its capacity (carenum), to half (defrutum), or to 1/3 (sapa).
+This sweetener was also added to fruit and meat, thus preserving them for longer journeys; for the winter, quinces and melons were preserved with defrutum and honey.
+Defrutum was also mixed with garum to obtain the extremely popular oenogarum spice.